 - 40 acre tract (quarter-quarter section) on southeast quarter of the northeast quarter of Section 28, in Township 84 North, Range 35 West

-How to write/present a legal description
+How to write/present a parcel legal description of property

 At Tillable, we want to keep our formatting consistent for ease of use for our users.
-Examples of the standard Tillable format for a legal description are:
+Examples of the standard Tillable format for a parcel legal description are:

 S1/2 NW1/4, S3 T26N R5E